nrkno/core-components/packages/core-toggle/readme.md

 <button type="button">Toggle VanillaJS</button>       <!-- Must be <button> placed directly before <core-toggle> or use id + data-for attributes -->
 <core-toggle
   hidden                                <!-- Set hidden attribute to prevent FOUC -->
-  popup="{String?}">                    <!-- Optional.
+  popup="{String?}"                    <!-- Optional.
 If present, clicking outside open toggle will close it.
-Providing a  string also enables select-behavior, by replacing value inside button with selected value, and suffixes provided string to aria-label on button-->
+Providing a string also enables select-behavior, by replacing value inside button with selected value, and suffixes provided string to aria-label on button -->
-  <div>Content</div>
+>
+  Content                               <!-- Content to be toggled.
+Accepts text, elements and components -->
 </core-toggle>
 ```